fvgls/Projet_Spring_Hibernate/README.md

 ## Installation

-The project required a mysql database and an IDE, such as Eclipse or NetBean, to run a Maven project.
+The project requires a mysql database and an IDE, such as Eclipse or NetBean, to run a Maven project.

 ### MySQL and database